hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 with its callers.

-In general if a component does not have internal state, and does not use lifecycle callbacks such as `componentDidMount`, then I prefer to use a functional component, like `StoryListItem`.
+In general if a component does not have internal state, and does not use life cycle callbacks such as `componentDidMount`, then I prefer to use a functional component, like `StoryListItem`.
 A functional component cannot have methods that refer to `this.props`;
 so I made the `selectStory` event handler a top-level function that accepts